Stage 2 (CKD2)

 Lots of people find it hard to talk to healthcare professionals.
 If you struggle with it, you’re not alone.
 We have some tips to help you discuss any concerns about your kidney health with your GP.

-• Tests for chronic kidney disease
+• Early stage chronic kidney disease (CKD)